doingweb/git-your-best-friend-ever/slides/why-do-you-need-version-control-code-breaks.md

 note:

-You’re working hard on a project, and then (at some point) it breaks.
-What do?
+> It was working an hour ago.
+What changed since then?